Liuy12/liuy12.github.io/research.md

 Benign breast disease (BBD), which includes non-proliferative, proliferative and proliferative lesions with atypia, is viewed as a nonobligate precursor stage in the development of breast cancer, and is associated with an increased risk of invasive BC, particularly in those with proliferative or atypical lesions.
 I am part of Mayo Clinic's BBD analytical team.
 Below are some projects that I am involved in.

-- Cell type deconvolution
+- Cell type deconvolution.
 Bulk samples of heterogeneous mixtures only represent averaged expression levels.
 I am involved in evaluating strategies for accurate cell-type deconvolution for BBD FFPE RNA-seq samples.

-- Genomics risk factors associated with BBD
+- Genomics risk factors associated with BBD.
 We performed high-coverage DNA sequencing and investigated gene-level mutation associations with breast cancer risk.

-- Sequencing and bioinformatics considerations for FFPE tissues We evaluated DNA&RNA sequencing protocols tailored for FFPE tissues and recommended sequencing considerations and bioinformatics strategies for processing FFPE samples.
+- Sequencing and bioinformatics considerations for FFPE tissues.
+We evaluated DNA&RNA sequencing protocols tailored for FFPE tissues and recommended sequencing considerations and bioinformatics strategies for processing FFPE samples.

 ### CNV/SV detection and prioritization (2019-present)